eleblanc-ai/SweetPea/docs/demo-walkthrough.md

 ```

 5. Back on the website side, `fetchTestMessage()` receives the server's response and updates the `testMessage` state variable.
-The new value will appear under the button, as shown earlier in Figure 4.
+The new value appears under the button, as shown earlier in Figure 4.